 The Draft Environmental Assessment provides an alternative analysis which considered NZE technology alternatives.
 As a continuation of that analysis the inclusion of NZE yard trucks and NZE fueling infrastructure is discussed below if it were to be included as Custom WAIRE Plan submissions.
-In the currently proposed rule, the submission of NZE yard trucks, NZE yard truck fueling infrastructure, and NZE fueling infrastructure are prohibited from being considered as Custom WAIRE Plans.
+In the currently proposed rule, the submission of NZE yard truck fueling infrastructure and NZE on-road truck fueling infrastructure are prohibited from being considered as Custom WAIRE Plans.